Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 Presents a horizontal view of the navigation situation relative to the aircraft, indicated by an aircraft symbol and a lubber line showing the current aircraft heading.

-The movable elements of the instrument include:
+### Knobs

+The knob on the lower left is available to input desired magnetic heading, and the Course Set knob on the lower right is used to enter [VOR](../../systems/nav_com/vor_ils.md) radial or inbound localizer course for accurate deviation display.

+### Compass Card

-- Compass Card: A rotating element, dependent on the AJB-7 heading input, displays a compass rose.
+A rotating element, dependent on the AJB-7 heading input, displays a compass rose.

 It provides a reference for the aircraft's heading relative to magnetic north.

+### Bearing Pointer

-- Bearing Pointer: Indicates the magnetic bearing to a selected navigation aid (Nav Comp, VOR, TACAN, or ADF).
+Indicates the magnetic bearing to a selected navigation aid (Nav Comp, VOR, TACAN, or ADF).

-- Course Arrow and Deviation Indicator: The direction towards which the arrow points can be manually selected by the Course Knob in VOR/ILS and TAC modes (as seen on course rollers).
+### Course Arrow and Deviation Indicator

+The direction towards which the arrow points can be manually selected by the Course Knob in VOR/ILS and TAC modes (as seen on course rollers).

 In HDG mode, it indicates the aircraft's magnetic heading, and in NAV COMP mode, it points to the aircraft's magnetic ground track.

-The Deviation Indicator provides visual feedback on the aircraft's deviation from the selected course: it shows deviation from a TACAN course in TAC mode or deviation from a [VOR](../../systems/nav_com/vor_ils.md) radial in VOR/ILS mode when VOR is tuned, and deviation from an ILS localizer signal in VOR/ILS mode when ILS is tuned.
+The Deviation Indicator provides visual feedback on the aircraft's deviation from the selected course.
+It shows deviation from a TACAN course in TAC mode or deviation from a [VOR](../../systems/nav_com/vor_ils.md) radial in VOR/ILS mode when VOR is tuned, and deviation from an ILS localizer signal in VOR/ILS mode when ILS is tuned.

+### To-From Indicator

-- To-From Indicator: Reveals whether the current course will lead towards or away from the tuned station, functioning with TACAN and VOR inputs.
+Reveals whether the current course will lead towards or away from the tuned station, functioning with TACAN and VOR inputs.

+### Heading Marker

-- Heading Marker: It can be manually set to the desired heading to provide the Flight Director with steering signals in all modes except NAV COMP.
+The heading marker can be manually set to the desired heading to provide the Flight Director with steering signals in all modes except NAV COMP.

 In NAV COMP mode, it displays command steering towards the selected target, taking wind drift into account.

+### Range Indicator

-- Range Indicator: Shows the distance to the selected TACAN station or NAV COMP destination.
+Shows the distance to the selected TACAN station or NAV COMP destination.

+### Mode Indicator Lights

-- Mode Indicator Lights: Indicate the active navigation mode:
+Several lights indicate the active navigation mode:

-    VOR: Indicates that the VOR/ILS mode is selected and a VOR frequency selected.
+* VOR: Indicates that the VOR/ILS mode is selected and a VOR frequency selected.
-    ILS: Indicates that the VOR/ILS mode is selected and an ILS frequency selected.
+* ILS: Indicates that the VOR/ILS mode is selected and an ILS frequency selected.
-    TAC: Shows that TACAN mode is active.
+* TAC: Shows that TACAN mode is active.
-    NAV: Illuminates when the Navigation Computer mode is in use.
+* NAV: Illuminates when the Navigation Computer mode is in use.
-    MAN: Indicates that the Heading Mode is selected.
+* MAN: Indicates that the Heading Mode is selected.
-    UHF: Signifies that the ADF mode is active.
+* UHF: Signifies that the ADF mode is active.
-    TGT: Illuminates during specific radar offset bombing operations.
+* TGT: Illuminates during specific radar offset bombing operations.

-Consists of a rotating compass card, single and double bar bearing pointers numbered 1 and 2 respectively, a range indicator, and a range warning flag.
-Presents a top-down view of the currently programmed navigation.
-The Heading Set knob (lower left) is available to input desired magnetic heading, and the Course Set knob (lower right) is used to enter [VOR](../../systems/nav_com/vor_ils.md) radial or inbound localizer course for accurate deviation display.

 ## Altimeter